wso2/docs-is/en/docs/deploy/deployment-options/docker-desktop.md

-# Deploy WSO2 Identity Server on Kubernetes using Docker Desktop
+# Deploy WSO2 Identity Server on Kubernetes Using Docker Desktop

 ## Prerequisites